The Best Protein Bagels

 How much protein powder should I use?

-Adding too much protein powder will dry out your dough, so I suggest that you follow my recipe.
-When all is said and done, each bagel will have 12-15 grams of protein.
+Adding too much protein powder will dry out your dough, so I suggest that you follow my recipe exactly.
+When all is said and done, each bagel will have plenty of protein.

 What seasonings can I use on my protein bagels?